fluxcd/flagger/docs/gitbook/usage/nginx-progressive-delivery.md

 ```

 The above configuration will run an analysis for ten minutes targeting users that have a `canary` cookie set to `always` or
-those that call the service using the `X-Canary: always` header.
+those that call the service using the `X-Canary: insider` header.

 Trigger a canary deployment by updating the container image: